 - The PostgreSQL Operator disables the "autofail" mechanism so that no failovers will occur during the restore. - Any replicas that may be associated with the PostgreSQL cluster are destroyed - A new Persistent Volume Claim (PVC) is allocated using the specifications provided for the primary instance.
-This may have been set with the --storage-class flag when the cluster was originally created - A Kubernetes Job is created that will perform a pgBackRest restore operation to the newly allocated PVC.
-This is facilitated by the pgo-backrest-restore container image.
+This may have been set with the --storage-class flag when the cluster was originally created - A Kubernetes Job is created that will perform a pgBackRest restore operation to the newly allocated PVC. - When restore Job successfully completes, a new Deployment for the PostgreSQL cluster primary instance is created.
+A recovery is then issued to the specified point-in-time, or if it is a full recovery, up to the point of the latest WAL archive in the repository. - Once the PostgreSQL primary instance is available, the PostgreSQL Operator will take a new, full backup of the cluster.